 Throughout her career, whether as a novice or a leader, Wilson's constant refrain was that she would stay authentic.
 In job interviews, she has found that companies respected her for being honest that her children came first and the job second.

-“There were times where I would be attending an official function, knowing I was eating into my kids’ quality [with me].
-As a mother, I battled internal conflicts within myself,” she said.
-“If you want a female [employee to progress], you cannot treat her the same way you treat a man.
-A career woman would always be juggling other roles — as a homemaker, a mother, a daughter, and a wife — and these roles too are equally important to them.”
+"There were times where I would be attending an official function, knowing I was eating into my kids' quality [time with me].
+As a mother, I battled internal conflicts within myself," she said.
+"If you want a female [employee to progress], you cannot treat her the same way you treat a man.
+A career woman would always be juggling other roles — as a homemaker, a mother, a daughter, and a wife — and these roles too are equally important to them."